-LEGO Mindstorms pair elementary programming (e.g., something that looks like Scratch) with sophisticated building materials.
+LEGO Mindstorms pair elementary block based programming (e.g., something that looks like Scratch) with sophisticated building materials.
 The Mindstorms system interfaces with LEGO Technic building materials.
-These are a more robust material than the traditional LEGO brick, but the traditional bricks and Technics may be used together.
+These are a more robust material than the traditional LEGO brick, although traditional bricks and Technics may be combined and used together.

-As a generalization, Mindstorms can be understood as computer-driven machines.
+As a generalization, Mindstorms can be understood as modular and programmable systems that allow users to design, build and program computer-driven machines.

 New Mindstorms users will begin programming with LEGO Education’s downloadable Mindstorms EV3 software.
-If you outgrow that graphical user interface (GUI), you can program Mindstorms in other languages, such as Perl, the world’s most popular programming language.
+If you outgrow that graphical user interface (GUI), you can program Mindstorms in other languages, such as Java or Python.

 What is in a Mindstorms Ev3 Kit?

 Mindstorms kits include many Technic pieces for building or construction.
 Most of these pieces can be sorted into:

 Ev3 kits include

 - one smaller motor, known as a “medium motor”.